 The method to pick a company to invest in today’s world isn’t really Price-to-Earning (PE) ratio, dividend yield, etc.—it’s growth!
 It doesn’t matter if the company has no revenues or profits or doesn’t give out dividends.
 As long as the company is able to continue growing fast by redeploying the revenue generated and capital raised, the value of the investment will most likely go up as there will always be another investor willing to pay a premium.
 For good or bad, this is the hallmark of capitalism.
 By the way, you probably now also have an idea on why almost every term sheet offered by a VC/PE has a clause around the company going IPO, listed for lowest tax apart from better liquidity.
 We had written this post with things to keep in mind when investing in high growth, low/no-profit businesses that are now trading on Indian exchanges.

 Why not do the same at Zerodha?

 A tax arbitrage definitely exists between trying to earn by chasing growth and selling a stake in the business over trying to earn profits and taking out dividends.
-Should this exist or not is debatable.
-Since promoters and investors in companies are covered in terms of having a limited liability by the government, it is maybe fair to have additional taxes.
-But by taxing dividends as high as today, especially since this is quite close to double taxation, people are naturally compelled to find alternate ways to avoid these high taxes.
-So it doesn’t really help the government earn that tax anyways.
+Should this arbitrage exist or not is debatable.
 The country needs both types of companies, ones that are aggressively spending on growth, and those that focus on profits and dividends.
-The way to make this happen is by not having such a huge tax arbitrage.
-Companies aggressively spending on growth will ensure that capital is ploughed back into the economy and help the country grow.
-While those focusing on profits and dividends are going to be resilient if the growth stops for a bit.
+The way to ensure there are more profitable startups is by not having such a huge tax arbitrage.
+Otherwise, as they say, money is like a river, it flows where the conditions are conducive to its flow.
+Companies aggressively spending on growth (apart from the money given back to Apple, FB, Google, etc. in the form of advertising spends which indirectly goes back to the investors funding the growth) will ensure that capital is plowed back into the economy and help the country grow.
+While those focusing on profits and dividends are going to be resilient and help the economy even if the growth stops for a bit.